-According to the US Department of Health and Human Services, the average cost for an adoption from foster care is $0 – $2,500.
+According to the US Department of Health and Human Services, the average cost for adoption from foster care varies.
 For our adoptions, the state paid our attorney directly for the minimal fees associated with filing the paperwork for the adoption and needed certificates.
 See here for statistics on foster adoption by year.

-Of course it would be nice if the cost of adoption weren’t a factor, but the reality is that each family needs to decide what will work for them and go from there- and finances will need be a part of that decision.
-The lesser cost in foster care adoption meant that we could build our family without the fear of being able to shoulder the cost of the adoption in addition to the cost of living and raising a family.
+Of course, it would be nice if the cost of adoption weren’t a factor, but the reality is that each family needs to decide what will work for them and go from there–and finances will need to be a part of that decision.
+The lesser cost of foster care adoption meant that we could build our family without the fear of being able to shoulder the cost of the adoption in addition to the cost of living and raising a family.
 It meant that we could have the big family we had dreamed of and provide a loving home for more children than we could have otherwise.